zopefoundation/www.zope.org/docs/developer/index.rst

 For any changes in the repository besides trivial typo fixes you are required to sign the contributor agreement.
 See :doc:`becoming-a-committer` for details.

 Visit https://github.com/zopefoundation to see and browse all repositories maintained by the Zope developer community.

-The overview at https://zope3.pov.lt/py3/gha.html lists the supported Python versions and the build status for all Zope Foundation projects (the overview is not guaranteed to be complete and accurate).
+Published packages on PyPI are bundled under the ``zope`` organization at https://pypi.org/org/zope/.

 .. toctree::
    :maxdepth: 1